 I'm not going to tell you not to work.
 Work is important, it pays the bills.
 This is also your opportunity to prove you can be productive, communicative, and beneficial for the company even if you're not in the office.

 And it gives you some freedom away from the micromanagement environment an office can be.
-While you're "on-call" you can also tackle work when necessary.
+While you're "on-call" you can also tackle home tasks when necessary.
 Maybe you need to run to the store real quick, do it.
 Silly things like doing a face mask, sitting in a foot peel, or taking some time away to get your laundry done - these are things you typically can't accomplish during the day while working.
 But at home, who's there to say not to?

 Make sure you're getting your work done, but manage the rest of your life, too.

-Working from home can be a headache for some people and invigorating for others, with these 10 tips, I hope you find it to be stress free environment while the world helps to get coronavirus under control.
+Working from home can be a headache for some people and invigorating for others, with these 10 tips, I hope you find it to be a stress free environment while the world helps to get coronavirus under control.

 If you have any additional tips, questions or concerns, leave me a comment below or message me on Instagram @camibirdseyeview